CovidCountyData/covidcountydata.py/README.md

 **Simple Example: Single dataset for all FIPS**

-The example below loads all within county mobility data
+The example below loads all within county mobility data.

 ```python
 import covidcountydata as ccd